How the connection works

 How tools map to engine operations

 Each MCP tool corresponds directly to a method on the underlying engine or bridge.
-Tools are grouped by domain: transport, tracks, clips, notes, follow actions, automation, devices, instruments, scenes, arrangement, scales, project, genre, generation, capture, and install.
+Tools are grouped by domain: transport, tracks, clips, notes, drum maps, automation, devices, instruments, scenes, arrangement, scales, project, genre, generation, capture, sessions, license, install, update, uninstall, and version.
 See the Reference section for every tool, its parameters, and the matching CLI command.snake_case parameter convention

 All MCP tool parameters usesnake_case.
 This is enforced at the wire level: